No tax on qualified overtime starting in 2025: Employers have reporting requirements

 Beginning with tax year 2025 and continuing through tax year 2028 unless extended by Congress, nonexempt employees who receive overtime pay as defined by Section 7 of the Fair Labor Standards Act may deduct a portion of their overtime earnings from their federal taxable income.

 California law requires employers to pay nonexempt employees at least time and a half for all hours worked over eight hours in any workday.
-FLSA requires employers to pay nonexempt employees at least one and a half times their regular rate of pay for all hours they work over 40 hours in a workweek.
+In addition, FLSA requires California employers to pay nonexempt employees at least one and a half times their regular rate of pay for all hours they work over 40 hours in a workweek.

 Tracking, reporting qualified overtime to IRS and on W-2, pay stubs